-Cutting-plane methods build up a piecewise-linear lower-bounding approximation to R(w, b) based on a subgradient (possibly more than one) calculated at the latest iterate (w^k, b^k) .
-This approach used in many other contexts.
+Cutting-plane methods build up a piecewise-linear lower-bounding approximation to R(w, b) based on a subgradient calculated at the latest iterate (w^k, b^k) .
+This approach used in many other contexts, e.g. stochastic linear programming with recourse.